Vladimir Yakovlev (journalist)

-Vladimir Egorovich Yakovlev (Владимир Егорович Яковлев, born March 8, 1959) is a founder and an editor-in-chief of the Kommersant Newspaper, the first Russian daily business-oriented newspaper.
+Vladimir Yegorovich Yakovlev (Владимир Егорович Яковлев, born March 8, 1959) is a founder and an editor-in-chief of the Kommersant, the first Russian daily business-oriented newspaper.
 He is a former CEO and owner of Kommersant Publishing house.

 Biography

 Early life and career

 Vladimir was born into the family of the famous Soviet journalist Yegor Vladimirovich Yakovlev.

 He graduated from the International Division of the School of Journalism of Lomonosov Moscow State University.

 Yakovlev was placed on a job in the Newspaper Soviet Russia.
 He then went on to work in the Magazine Rabotnitsa, the Sobesednik Weekly.
 Up to 1988 Yakovlev was a correspondent of Ogoniok Magazine.

 Since June 15, 1988 Yakovlev was a founder and a president of Fakt informational cooperative society (it was created in cooperation with Gleb Pavlovsky).
 Originally, the organization was created in the format of an information and reference service in order to “provide its potential readers – members of the booming cooperative movement – with facts: contact details, references, texts of regulatory acts and documents”.

 In 1989 at the suggestion of the vice-president of Fakt, the USSR cooperators’ union, Artem Tarasov Yakovlev together with Gleb Pavlovsky started an independent news agency and newspaper Kommersant.
 The pilot issue of the weekly newspaper was in December 1989.